 Your probably thinking what I did when I first heard about leaky gut..
 "What the heck is leaky gut?!"
 "Isn't that when my husband uses the bathroom!"

-Leaky gut is when the lining of your gut (intestines) is damaged making it separate creating tiny "holes" in the lining.
+Leaky gut is when the lining of your gut (intestines) is damaged, creating tiny "holes" in the lining.
 These "holes" allow food particles, toxins, & bacteria to leak into the blood stream.
-Those food particles and toxins cause your body to go into "attack mode" to fight off what is not supposed to be there, causing possible food intolerances, bloating, cramps, diarrhea, constipation, hormonal imbalances, and even autoimmune diseases like rheumatoid arthritis!
+Those food particles and toxins cause your body to go attack & fight off what is not supposed to be there.

 OK, so how did I get leaky gut?

 "Food is medicine!"
-You can heal yourself without all those prescriptions that give you a whole list of other problems, really all those side effects scare me!
+You can help yourself without all those prescriptions that give you a whole list of other problems.
 You need to get more than just good bacteria back into your gut.
 You need to heal your gut.

-One of the best ways to heal leaky gut is bone broth and/or kefir.
+Bone broth is one of the best ways to heal leaky gut.

 You can't take a pill with amino acids and expect it to work.
 You need all the amino acids, healthy fats, collagen, vitamins & minerals and other good things in bone broth to work together to heal the digestive cells, improving your digestion.